Code-Institute-Submissions/milestone-project-1-cv-website/README.md

 * As an employer who runs an SME I would like an online portfolio to tell me what experience a candidate has specific to my type of business.

-#### *Applicable to both target users*

-* As a user I would like to view this candidate's work and education history.

-* As a user I would like to know what languages this candidate is able to work in.
+#### *Returning Visitors*

-* As a user I would like to see examples of projects this candidate has developed.
+* As a returning user, I want to see if there are any new portfolio examples on display.

-* As a user I would like a way to contact this candidate.
+* As a returning user, I want to see if there are new additions to this candidates GitHub account.